dilawar/PlotDigitizer/README.md

 ## Preparing image

 Crop the image and leave only axis and trajectories.
-I use `gthumb` utility on Linux.
-You can also use imagemagick or gimp.
+I used the `gthumb` utility on Linux.
+You can also use `imagemagick` or `gimp`.

-Following image is from MacFadden and Koshland, PNAS 1990 after trimming.
-One can also remove top and right axis.
+The following image is from MacFadden and Koshland, PNAS 1990 after trimming.
+One should also remove top and right axes.
+I didn't because I want to highlight the limitation of this tool!

 ![Trimmed image](./figures/trimmed.png)